How to Output Data Formats in C# with IronBarcode

 Next barcode

-Users can also retrieve the page number at which the barcode was found.
-This is a helpful feature for users who seek to use a multipage document that contains multiple barcodes and need to know the location of the barcodes found in the document for further processing.
+Users can retrieve the page number at which the barcode was found.
+This is a helpful feature for users who use a multipage document that contains multiple barcodes and need to know the location of the barcodes found in the document for further processing.
+This functionality is essential when reading barcodes from PDF documents or processing batch documents in enterprise applications.

 using System;